Aaron Pierre (actor): Career

-2024–present: Rise to prominence

 In October 2024, Pierre was cast as John Stewart / Green Lantern in DC Studios's Lanterns television series.
 According to GQ magazine, 2024 was "a busy breakout year that included portraying Malcolm X in the Genius: MLK/X series, flexing his best Rambo in Netflix’s hit fall action thriller Rebel Ridge, and signing on to play DC Universe space cop John Stewart in the upcoming Green Lantern streaming series Lanterns.
 These days, Pierre’s rising star is everywhere".

-In June 2025, it was announced that Pierre would be starring alongside Margaret Qualley and Patrick Schwarzenegger in Love Of Your Life for Amazon MGM Studios.
+In June 2025, it was announced that Pierre would be starring alongside Margaret Qualley and Patrick Schwarzenegger in Love of Your Life for Amazon MGM Studios.
 In July 2025, it was announced that Pierre would be joining Jennifer Hudson and Ayesha Curry in Stephen Curry and Sony Pictures animated film Goat.
 In August 2025, It was announced that Pierre would be joining the cast in Star Wars: Starfighter alongside Amy Adams, and Ryan Gosling, in the Shawn Levy-directed Star Wars movie.

 Personal life

-As of 2025, Pierre is dating American singer Teyana Taylor.
+Pierre began dating American singer Teyana Taylor in early 2025.
+The pair reportedly split in December 2025.
 He has a son from a previous relationship.

-Pierre idolized former U.S. sprinter four-time Olympic medalist Maurice Greene growing up.
-He is "deeply in love" with martial arts, he's been boxing since 2016 and training in Brazilian jiu-jitsu since 2019.
-He won his first jiu-jitsu tournament gold medal in 2023.
+Pierre took up boxing in 2016 and Brazilian jiu-jitsu in 2019, winning his first jiu-jitsu tournament in 2023.

+Pierre revealed his OCD diagnosis during a press event for HBO’s “Lanterns” series in 2026.